motion/orbit/notes/next.md

 2. Show data in a table with (selectable="multi", sorting, filtering, searching)
 3. Select items in that table and see a form with the values (String, Date, ??)
 4. Have an action button on that table to then send form data to (Email, Salesforce, Github, Slack)

 ---

-Goal by end of May

-- Website, fully working start to finish custom apps

----